cybercamacho10/TryHackMe-Walkthroughs/SOC Level 1 /Linux Security Module /Linux Threat Detection 1/README.md

 <h1> Linux Threat Detection 1 </h1>

-Welcome to this walkthrough of the Linux Threat Detection 1 Room from the Linux Security Module part of the SOC Level 1 Path
+Welcome to this walkthrough of the Linux Threat Detection 1 Room from the Linux Security Module part of the SOC Level 1 Path!

 This module is similar to the Windows Security Module but for Linux, where we will go through the MITRE attack framework and see how we can find various techniques in a Linux enviroment.